" A study published in the Journal of Investigative Dermatology revealed that Ascorbyl Palmitate may intensify UV-induced skin damage."

 Ascorbyl Palmitate is an oil-soluble vitamin C ester formed from ascorbic acid and palmitic acid.
-It is more stable than the water soluble vitamin C derivatives like Sodium Ascorbyl Phosphate and Magnesium Ascorbyl Phosphate.
-However, it is still prone to oxidation upon a contact with the oxygen atom in water.
+It is more stable than L-ascorbic acid and the water soluble vitamin C derivatives like Sodium Ascorbyl Phosphate and Magnesium Ascorbyl Phosphate.

 Ascorbyl Palmitate May Intensify Skin Damage due to UV Radiation

-The antioxidant and skin benefiting properties of Ascorbyl Palmitate in skincare and beauty products is questionable.
-A study published in the Journal of Investigative Dermatology revealed that Ascorbyl Palmitate may intensify skin damage due to UV radiation, particularly UVB radiation.
+Ascorbyl Palmitate is often found in various skincare products from eye cream to sunblock, however, skincare products that contain ascorbyl palmitate may not be suitable for use during the day.
+A study published in the Journal of Investigative Dermatology revealed that Ascorbyl Palmitate may intensify skin damage due to UV radiation, particularly UVB.

-To protect skin against UV-induced free radical damage, choose skincare products with Resveratrol as the key ingredient.
-Numerous studies showed that Resveratrol, a powerful antioxidant, stronger than Vitamin A, C, E, Catechin (in teas), Epicatechin (in cocoa), Gallocatechin (in adzuki beans), Gallic Acid (in blueberries), Ellagic Acid (in pomegranates) and Idebenone.
+To protect your skin against free radical damage, choose skincare products that contain Resveratrol as the key ingredient.
+Numerous studies showed that Resveratrol is a powerful antioxidant, stronger than Vitamin A, C, E, Catechin (in teas), Epicatechin (in cocoa), Gallocatechin (in adzuki beans), Gallic Acid (in blueberries), Ellagic Acid (in pomegranates) and Idebenone.

 Found in the skin of red grapes, Resveratrol protects skin cells from free radicals, oxidative stress, UVA and UVB.
-It protects skin collagen and elastin from degradation.
-Resveratrol helps stimulate skin cells renewal, reduce age spots and other signs of ageing.
-It is one of the active ingredients in award-winning Henry Tianus Bio-Collagen Serum and Bio-Collagen Ageless Cream.
-If you are concerned with the signs of ageing such as wrinkles, lines, sagging skin and uneven skin tone; use these two products every morning and evening on freshly cleansed skin.
-Both help plump up, lift and firm the appearance of skin.
-Day after day, skin's radiance and elasticity are restored, the overall look of face and neck is refined and toned.
+It protects collagen and elastin from degradation.
+Resveratrol helps stimulate skin cells renewal, reduces age spots and other signs of ageing.
+It is one of the active ingredients in award-winning Bio-Collagen Serum.
+If you are concerned about the signs of ageing such as wrinkles, lines, sagging skin and uneven skin tone; use this rejuvenating lifting serum every morning and evening on freshly cleansed skin.
+It plumps and firms up the appearance of skin.
+Day after day, skin's radiance and elasticity are restored, the overall look of your face and neck is refined and toned.